dchad/OBD-Monitor/README.md

    2. Connect the interpreter module to vehicle OBD socket.

-   3. Connect serial cable from the interpreter module to laptop.
+   3. Connect serial cable from the OBD interpreter module to laptop.

    4. Turn vehicle ignition ON, but do not start vehicle.